eddiemoya/Media-Categories/readme.txt

 = Can this plugin work with a custom taxonomy, or a built-in taxonomy other than Categories? =

-Yes, modify the taxonomy used by a metabox by making use of the `mc_taxonomy` filter.
+Yes, by default this plugin enables the `category` taxonomy for media, but you can turn that off by making use of the `mc_taxonomy` filter.
-They can also create additional metaboxes for other taxonomies by creating new instances of the Media_Categories class.
+You can then enable any taxonomy, custom or built-in, by creating a new instance of the Media_Categories() class and passing the taxonomy as the first paramater.

 See the 'Multiple Taxonomy Metaboxes' section (a.k.a 'Other Notes') for more details on how this is done.

-= Can any of this customization explained above be done without writing any code? =
+= Can any of this be done without writing any code? =

-No. Currently there is no way to change the taxonomy, or create additional taxonomy metaboxes in the Media Library without adding a little bit of PHP (preferably to you theme).
+Only the use of `[gallery]` or `[media_gallery]' can be done out of the box.
+Currently there is no way to change the taxonomies used, or create additional taxonomy metaboxes in the Media Library without adding a little bit of PHP (preferably to you theme).

 Have no fear however, I do have intentions to add magical plugin options pages to allow as much as possible to be done without development - sorry but I have no timeline for when this